Sharmajiexe/sharmanaveen01/README.md

 - 🙎More about me:

- Student Of science(Non-Medical) in grad 12th want to be great Data Scientist.
+ Student Of Science(Non-Medical) in grade 12th and  want to be great Data Scientist.
  I want to study abroad to gain valuable knowledge and education.
 Practicing to be a more bright person.

 <h3 align="left">Connect with me:</h3>